 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you accept things as they are.
+Speak to an accredited and experienced therapist to help you accept things as they are.
 Simply click here to connect with one via BetterHelp.com.

 Are you troubled by what you think should be?